-- 4.13 The policy aims to address the following issues: - the concentration of HMOs and student accommodation - inadequate refuse storage - on-street anti-social behaviour - 4.14 The application of the 100m radius rule will ensure that issues such as anti-social behaviour, increased crime, refuse on streets and parking will not worsen in areas which already have a significant proportion of HMOs.
+- 5.13 The policy aims to address the following issues: - the concentration of HMOs and student accommodation - inadequate refuse storage - on-street anti-social behaviour - 5.14 The application of the 100m radius rule will ensure that issues such as anti-social behaviour, increased crime, refuse on streets and parking will not worsen in areas which already have a significant proportion of HMOs.
 It takes into account the fact that the average household size of an HMO is approximately double that of non-HMO dwellings.
 Exceptions to the rule may be made where the application site is located along a main road, in a mixed use area, provided the route to the town centre is not along quiet residential streets.
-This will address the issue of street noise late at night, particularly during mid-week evenings when "student nights" are more likely to be held in town centre clubs and pubs. - 4.15 The policy requires adequate refuse storage facilities appropriate to the size of the household to ensure that refuse containers do not overflow and that there is adequate space for their storage. - 4.16 The requirement for properties to be within 400 metres walking distance of a bus stop is included because, in the case of students, Warwick University discourages students from taking cars onto the campus and access by bus will in most cases be the only option.
-Warwick University campus is some 8 miles from Leamington Spa so cycling will not be a realistic option for most people.
+This will address the issue of street noise late at night, particularly during mid-week evenings when "student nights" are more likely to be held in town centre clubs and pubs.

+- 5.15 The policy requires adequate refuse storage facilities appropriate to the size of the household to ensure that refuse containers do not overflow and that there is adequate space for their satisfactory storage. - 5.16 The requirement for properties to be within 400 metres walking distance1 of a bus stop is included because, in the case of students, Warwick University discourages students from taking cars onto the campus and access by bus will in most cases be the only option.
+Warwick University campus is some 8 miles from Learnington Spa so cycling will not be a realistic option for most people.
+A distance of 400m is recognised as being the optimum maximum walking distance to a bus stop to avoid introducing barriers to the use of buses.

-5. Monitoring
+6. Monitoring

-5.1 The Council will monitor the number and location of new HMOs as well as the Housing Register to ensure that the policy is not, either, leading to new areas of potential concentrations of HMOs or leading to a shortage of
+- 6.1 The Council will monitor the number and location of new HMOs as well as the Housing Register to ensure that the policy is not, either, leading to new areas of potential concentrations of HMOs or leading to a shortage of HMOs for young people who cannot afford self-contained accommodation.
+This will include: - monitoring decisions on planning applications for HMOs and student accommodation; - monitoring complaints to the Council about noise nuisance and refuse; - monitoring Police statistics on anti-social behaviour and domestic burglary offences; and - monitoring the nature of housing need on the Housing Register

-&lt;sup>1 Chartered Institute of Highways and Transportation "Guidelines for Planning for Public Transport in Developments"
+1 Chartered Institute of Highways and Transportation "Guidelines for Planning for Public Transport in Developments"